roomate/Massive-Parallel-Computing-With-GPUs/README.md

 ## Labs

 - Lab1: *Device Query*.
 This lab teaches how to query the device to get the piece of information you need on your GPU.
-- Lab2: *Hello World!* This lab is your first step in the world of cuda programming.
-Say your very first words from your device's processor.
+- Lab2: *Hello World!* This lab is your first step in the world of CUDA programming.
+Say your very first words through your device's processor.
 - Lab3: *Add Array*.
 Add two arrays on you device, and clock the execution time with the CPU and GPU timer. *The Need for Speed!*
 - Lab4: *Monte-Carlo*.
 Use your favourite Pseudo-Random Number Generator (PRNG) and compute expectations at light speed.
 Ideal to beat the financial markets.
+You can compute the arithmetic mean either:
-    * Compute arithmetic mean directly on the host.
+    * on the host.
 It does not exploit the GPU's full power.
-    * Compute arithmetic mean on-device.
+    * on-device.
 A code implementing Dyadic thread reduction using shared memory on the kernel is proposed.
 - Lab5: *Partial Differential Equation*.
 Solve the backward Fokker–Planck equation using three different approaches with a finite-difference schemes.
-To a greater or lesser extent, each approach exploits the capabilities of the device in a different way.
+To a greater or lesser extent, each approach leverages the capabilities of the device in a different way.
     * Explicit Euler scheme.
     * Implicit Euler scheme.
     * Crank-Nicolson scheme, aka semi-implicit semi-explicit.